r33Cy/ShokoBridge/README.md

 * **External Configuration:** All settings are managed in an easy-to-edit `config.json` file.
 * **Stateful Database:** Uses an SQLite database (`shokobridge_state.db`) to keep track of processed files.
 * **Intelligent Matching:**
+  * **Handles Movies & Shows:** Correctly identifies and separates anime movies from TV series.
+  * **Optimized API Usage:** Leverages the rich TMDb data provided directly by the Shoko API to determine movie titles, season/episode numbers, and release dates, drastically reducing calls to the TMDb API.
-  * **Primary:** Matches files using direct TMDb Episode IDs from Shoko for perfect accuracy.
+  * **Robust Identification Hierarchy:** Uses TMDb Movie IDs first, then TMDb Episode IDs for perfect accuracy.
-  * **Fallback:** If no TMDb ID is present, it automatically falls back to matching by episode title similarity, ensuring even partially-unlinked media is processed correctly.
+  * **Smart Fallbacks:** If a direct ID match isn't possible, it falls back to title similarity for regular episodes and uses AniDB types to correctly categorize extras (Specials, Trailers, etc.).
 * **Flexible File Operations:**
   * **`move`**: Moves files to the destination.
   * **`copy`**: Duplicates files, ensuring maximum compatibility.